Frequently Asked Questions

 The Home School Legal Defense Association (HSLDA.org) is a great resource.
 Click on your state and then go to the Legal Analysis for your state, and view the testing requirements.
 Another great resource is your state homeschool organization.

 How do I obtain an IOWA, CAT, TerraNova/CAT 6, or Stanford Online Test?

 Seton Testing Services is open from 9am – 5pm Monday through Friday.
 Orders may be placed on the phone with a credit card (Visa, MasterCard, or Discover) by calling 540-636-1250 or toll-free at 800-542-1066.
 You can also fax your orders to 888-282-7806.
-We recommend purchasing your tests online from the IOWA product page, the CAT product page, the TerraNova/CAT 6 product page, or the Stanford Online product page.
+We recommend ordering your tests online from the IOWA product page, the CAT product page, the TerraNova/CAT 6 product page, or the Stanford Online product page.

 What is covered in the list price of the test?